PUF for the Commons: Enhancing Embedded Security on the OS Level: Problem Statement and Related Work

 \section{Problem Statement and Related Work}

 Pappu~\etal~\cite{prtg-pof-02} are the first to introduce ``physical one-way functions'' and the notion of a PUF dates back to Gassend~\etal~\cite{gcdd-sprf-02}; both describe a technique to uniquely identify and authenticate individual integrated circuits.
 The research community identified PUFs as an attractive solution for the IoT~\cite{snffi-csitd-18}, because the intrinsic hardware variations can feed security primitives on low-end devices without increasing hardware cost.
+Orthogonal to PUFs that utilize variations of low-cost, multi-purpose building blocks, research also advances in the field of hardware security at the transistor level~\cite{smsak-dpufc-17,tra-iutmp-22,hlyy-azber-23}.
 PUFs can be distinguished into two classes~\cite{prtg-pof-02, gkst-fiptu-07}.
-They either process many inputs (\ie challenges) to produce varying outputs (\ie responses), or only few inputs, \ie a memory readout which produces one response.
-A variety of use cases for PUFs emerged, such as secure key storages~\cite{ekl-lrpms-11}, communication protocols~\cite{ccm-pscpi-17,brr-rcaii-21}, supply chain security~\cite{ffgrs-pstsc-21}, remote attestation~\cite{ssw-splra-11}, firmware updates~\cite{pvb-tfuid-17}, or generic trust anchors~\cite{h-ata-21}.
+They either process many inputs (\ie challenges) to produce varying outputs (\ie responses), or only few inputs which produce few, or only one response.
+More precisely, a PUF is denoted as strong if it provides a large challenge-response space, whereas a weak PUF provides only few challenge-response pairs that typically scale linearly or polynomially with the design size~\cite{mbwry-pt-19}.
+Hence, a memory readout which produces one response can be classified as a weak PUF.